AmoghPatel1/AmoghPatel1/README.md

 👯 I’m looking to collaborate on projects.

-📫 How to reach me: Twitter - @amoghpatel7
+📫 How to reach me: Instagram @amoghpatel5

 😄 Pronouns: He/His